awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-catalog-functions.md

   The name of the function\.
 + `FunctionInput` – *Required:* An [UserDefinedFunctionInput](#aws-glue-api-catalog-functions-UserDefinedFunctionInput) object\.

-  A `FunctionInput` object that re\-defines the function in the Data Catalog\.
+  A `FunctionInput` object that redefines the function in the Data Catalog\.

 **Response**
 + *No Response parameters\.*